serdeliverance/primer-server/README.md

 - Scala 2.13
 - Akka HTTP
 - Akka Streams
-- Grpc
+- gRPC

 ## Architectural components

 - `prime-number-server`: serve prime numbers through gRPC.
-It was implemented using TDD + Hexagonal Architecture (ports and adapters pattern)
+It was implemented using `TDD` + `Hexagonal Architecture` (ports and adapters pattern)

 - `proxy-server`: middleware which acts as a client entrypoint to the system.
 Because it simplicity, its layering is simpler than the previous service (having just a route and service layers).
-It also was implemented using TDD.
+It also was implemented using `TDD`.

 ## Notes